 You are here

-Despite its glut of crude, the U.S. will continue to import from major producing regions overseas to feed its refineries.
-Genscape’s North American Waterborne Crude Report provides a weekly summary of imports, broken down by crude type and delivery port.
+Though the U.S. continues to import from crude producing regions overseas to feed its refineries, domestic crude production has proven to be resilient despite low crude prices.
+With the lifting of the crude export ban in December 2015, there are also new outlets for American crude.
+Genscape’s North American Waterborne Crude Report provides a weekly summary of export shipments including their loading and receipt ports, and imports broken down by crude type and delivery port.

-Additionally, the report provides freight costs, loading volumes, and destination data for Jones Act ships at key terminals, plus an analysis of the market implications of those movements.
-Paired with Genscape’s PetroRail Report, market participants can closely monitor the supply chain as crude moves from rail to tanker.
+The report provides loading and unloading volumes for domestic ports and destination data for Jones Act ships at key terminals, plus an analysis of the market implications of those movements.
+When paired with Genscape’s Canadian Pipeline data, market participants can more accurately assess all U.S. imports with a granular view of movements between the U.S. and Canada.
+Genscape’s PetroRail Report then helps close the supply chain as crude moves from rail to tanker.

-Genscape’s North American Waterborne Crude Report also covers movements of crude oil along inland waterways including activity around the Mississippi River, to provide a more complete data set for transportation, linking crude-by-rail, inland barge data, and waterborne crude.
+The North American Waterborne Crude Report also covers movements of crude oil along inland waterways, including activity around the Mississippi River and the Intracoastal waterways, to provide a more complete data set for transportation, linking crude-by-rail, inland barge data, and waterborne crude.

 You are here